Bzemke/front-end-development-course-assignments/Assignment20/ReadMe.md

 # Interactive Requirements
 - Answer Form
-  - Both inputs should validate and show errors when the element looses focus (blur event) or when the user tries to submit the form.
+  - Both inputs should validate and show errors when the element loses focus (blur event) or when the user tries to submit the form.

 - Invalid Form Behavior
   - The inputs should get a red border around them